-Asifa Bano was an 8-year-old girl from Kathua district in Jammy & Kashmir.
-She was a Bakarwal, a nomadic tribe of Jammu & Kashmir who move along with their livestock and spend summers at high altitude and winters in the plains.
+Asifa Bano was an 8-year-old girl from Kathua district in Jammu & Kashmir.
+She was a Bakarwal, a nomadic tribe of Jammu & Kashmir who move along with their livestock and spend summers at high altitudes and winters in the plains.
 Asifa was adopted by Muhammad Yusuf Pujwala on the insistence of his wife Naseema Bibi, as the couple had lost their two daughters in an accident some years ago.
 Asifa was the daughter of Muhammad Yusuf Pujwala’s brother-in-law, Muhammad Akhtar.
 They adopted Asifa in 2010 and named her Asifa.
 At that time, Asifa was 2-year-old.

-An Incident That Shook the Conscience of Humanity
+An Incident That Shook The Conscience of Humanity

 In January 2018, Asifa’s story made headlines; after she was brutally gang-raped and murdered, while grazing her horses in a meadow near her home.
 She was held captive in a Hindu temple, drugged and sexually assaulted for a week before being strangled and thrashed to death with a stone.